ouktlab/espnet_asr_models/README.md

     # sometimes includes intermediate result for longer input
 results = model(torch.empty(0), is_final=True)
 ```

+Please set an appropriate "beam_size" to reduce the latency time because the default beam_size 40 may be large for real-time recognition.

-Note that the option "disable_repetition_detection" is required to obtain intermediate recognition results.
+**Note that the option "disable_repetition_detection" is required to obtain intermediate recognition results.**

 See [pyadintool](https://github.com/ouktlab/pyadintool) ASR example for real-time streaming ASR.